er-hiba/Learn2Code/README.md

 ♡ [Copy_Bill](https://github.com/er-hiba/Copy_Bill.git) : is a program that calculates the cost of photocopies according to some rules.
 ♡ [Age_Category](https://github.com/er-hiba/Age_Category.git) : is a program that categorizes a child into one of four age groups (e.g., youngster, pupil, junior, and cadet) based on their age.
 ♡ [Quadratic_Equation](https://github.com/er-hiba/Quadratic_Equation.git) : is a program that solves a quadratic equation.
 ♡ [Tax_Eligible](https://github.com/er-hiba/Tax_Eligible.git) : is a program that determines tax eligibility based on age and gender.
+♡ [VAT_Price](https://github.com/er-hiba/VAT_Price.git) : is a program that calculates the total price (with VAT) of a product.